Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 ## Evolve APIs pragmatically

-There are cases where you need to make breaking changes to your library’s API over time by removing or changing an existing declaration.
+There are cases where you need to make breaking changes to your library's API over time by removing or changing an existing declaration.
-In this section, we’ll discuss how to handle such cases pragmatically.
+In this section, we'll discuss how to handle such cases pragmatically.

-When users upgrade to a newer version of your library, they should not end up with unresolved references to your library’s APIs in their project’s source code.
-Instead of immediately removing something from your library’s public API, you should follow a deprecation cycle.
+When users upgrade to a newer version of your library, they should not end up with unresolved references to your library's APIs in their project's source code.
+Instead of immediately removing something from your library's public API, you should follow a deprecation cycle.
 This way, you give your users time to migrate to an alternative.

-Use the [`@Deprecated`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-deprecated/) annotation on the old declaration to indicate that it’s being replaced.
+Use the [`@Deprecated`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-deprecated/) annotation on the old declaration to indicate that it's being replaced.
 The parameters of this annotation provide important details about the deprecation:

-* The `message` should explain what’s being changed and why.
+* The `message` should explain what's being changed and why.
 * The `replaceWith` parameter should be used where possible to provide automatic migration to a new API.
-* The deprecation’s level should be used to deprecate the API gradually.
+* The deprecation's level should be used to deprecate the API gradually.
 For more information, see the [Deprecated page of the Kotlin documentation](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-deprecated/).

 Generally, a deprecation should first produce a warning, then an error, and then hide the declaration.
 This process should occur across several minor releases, giving users time to make any required changes in their projects.
 Breaking changes, such as removing an API, should happen only in major releases.
 A library may adopt different versioning and deprecation strategies, but this must be communicated to its users to set the correct expectations.

-You can learn more in the [Kotlin Evolution principles document](https://kotlinlang.org/docs/kotlin-evolution.html#libraries) or in the [Evolving your Kotlin API painlessly for clients talk](https://www.youtube.com/watch?v=cCgXtpVPO-o&t=1468s) by Leonid Startsev from KotlinConf 2023.
+You can learn more in the [Kotlin Evolution principles document](kotlin-evolution.md#libraries) or in the [Evolving your Kotlin API painlessly for clients talk](https://www.youtube.com/watch?v=cCgXtpVPO-o&t=1468s) by Leonid Startsev from KotlinConf 2023.

 ## Use the RequiresOptIn mechanism

-The Kotlin standard library [provides the opt-in mechanism](https://kotlinlang.org/docs/opt-in-requirements.html) to require explicit consent from users before they use a part of your API.
+The Kotlin standard library [provides the opt-in mechanism](opt-in-requirements.md) to require explicit consent from users before they use a part of your API.
 This is based on creating marker annotations, which are themselves annotated with [`@RequiresOptIn`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-requires-opt-in/).
 You should use this mechanism to manage expectations concerning source and behavioral compatibility, especially